48 hours on K'gari (formerly known as Fraser Island)

 After a good night's rest in the Wilderness Lodge enjoy a delicious breakfast at the Dingo Bar, before heading out for a new day of adventures on the island.
 And this is on today’s itinerary:

 Jump on the Cool Dingo bus for another day in paradise.
-In the unlikely event that Fraser Island hasn’t convinced you so far, we are sure the unreal beauty of fine white sandy beaches and turquoise waters will seal the deal – get ready for your first stop at Lake McKenzie!
-Interesting fact, Fraser Island is a sand island in the ocean but Lake McKenzie and some other lakes on the island only contain rainwater and no groundwater!
+In the unlikely event that K’gari hasn’t convinced you so far, we are sure the unreal beauty of fine white sandy beaches and turquoise waters will seal the deal – get ready for your first stop at Lake McKenzie!
+Interesting fact, K’gari is a sand island in the ocean but Lake McKenzie and some other lakes on the island only contain rainwater and no groundwater!
 A perfect place for a swim and some epic Insta shots!

 Sandy white beaches and turquoise waters at Lake McKenzie

 Then your adventure continues to Central Station – thinking of Sydney’s bustling train station?
 Nah mate, this is quite the opposite!
 Welcome to the jungle, baby (or…rainforest).
-Central Station is the heart of Fraser Island found along Wanggoolba Creek.
+Central Station is the heart of K’gari found along Wanggoolba Creek.
 Wanggoolba Creek has an important indigenous history.
-The area once belonged to the Butchulla women (Traditional Owners of K'gari - Fraser Island) and was a birthing place where men were excluded.
+The area once belonged to the Butchulla women (Traditional Owners of K'gari) and was a birthing place where men were excluded.
 Walk through the rainforest and breathe pure fresh air - this is a perfect place to connect with Mother Earth.

 Let your trusted guide walk you through the Wanggoolba Creek boardwalk in Central Station